 - ETEC 662/562: Social Technologies and the Sociocultural Aspects of Learning

-In the courses I teach, I prepare students to become instructional designers and performance consultants.
-I accompany them through a wide range of projects in different contexts and work environments.
-They design and produce material that can be used by learners and trainers, and can be developed by production teams, such as face-to-face workshops, workbooks, online synchronous and asynchronous training and mobile learning courses.
-Students prepare learning objectives and competencies.
-They also design formative and summative strategies and instruments to evaluate learners and formative and summative strategies and instruments to evaluate learning programs.
+In the courses I taught, I prepared students to become instructional designers and performance consultants.
+I accompanied them through a wide range of projects in different contexts and work environments.
+They designed and produced material that can be used by learners and trainers, and can be developed by production teams, such as face-to-face workshops, workbooks, online synchronous and asynchronous training and mobile learning courses.
+Students prepared learning objectives and competencies.
+They also designed formative and summative strategies and instruments to evaluate learners and formative and summative strategies and instruments to evaluate learning programs.

 For instance, in the Human Performance Technology course, students learn to identify performance problems in a systemic approach, write performance objectives and competencies, design instructional and non-instructional interventions, prepare usability tests, formative and summative instruments, produce detailed designs for mentorship programs, professional development materials, incentive programs, job aids, simulations, etc.